-The Personal Income Test is applied for any period where the ABSTUDY customer is 16 years of age or over and eligible to receive Living Allowance.
+The Personal Income Test is applied for any period where the ABSTUDY student is 16 years of age or over and eligible to receive Living Allowance.
+The Personal Income Test is applied to all Australian Apprentices.
 Income is assessed on a fortnightly basis.